Tangjiahui26/DataAnalysisWithR/README.md

 ***How did it all work for the R Markdown document?***

 Everything worked well finally after doing small fixes and tweaks.
-I have encoutered with some problems, and I just looked up the materials and tried again.
+I have encoutered with some problems like failing to add commits by RStudio,and I just tried again and it worked.